Speechbase

 { "text": "How", "start": 0.05, "end": 0.18, "turnIndex": 0 }

 turnIndex is the zero-based index into the original turns array, so you can attribute each word back to its speaker.
-When Speechbase falls back to STT across the stitched mixed audio, the gateway uses gap markers to recover turnIndex with high accuracy, but treat it as best-effort if your turn gaps are very short.
+When Speechbase uses timestamp fallback across stitched mixed audio, the gateway aligns the mixed audio against the exact turn text and assigns turnIndex sequentially from the original turns.

 Streaming caveat